pranavrajaram/lights-out/README.md

 | New York     |   2012 |  607272           |
 | Virginia     |   2001 |  600000           |

 This table shows the state and year with the 10 highest average power outage durations.
 It is a good sanity check of the data, as we can try to match up the results of this aggregation with real life events.
-For instance, Hurricane Katrina would have impacted millions of Floridians in 2005, while the Northeast blackout of 2003 likely caused the large outage duration in New York state in 2003.
+For example, Hurricane Katrina would have impacted millions of Floridians in 2005, while the Northeast blackout of 2003 likely caused the large outage duration in New York state in 2003.

 <iframe
   src="assets/climate-heatmap.html"